 Until fairly recently mineral formulas have had a bad reputation for being chalky and appearing white on the skin (often known as a white cast), made famous by surfers and cricketers with their white or neon-coloured noses and lips.
-This was because of large (non-nano) particles of zinc oxide and although it provided effective protection it was not a suitable or appealing choice for general sun protection.
+This was due to basic and unrefined formulas using zinc oxide and although it provided effective protection it was not a suitable or appealing choice for general sun protection.

 Nano vs non-nano

 Nano sunscreens were developed In the 80s when manufacturers began to innovate and develop more refined sunscreen filters by breaking them down into very fine (nano) particles.
 They also began to coat the particles to make them less reactive (more stable) and mix well with other ingredients.
 Over time these processes have produced lighter, more invisible formulas.

 Some believe that particles less than 100 nanometers (nanoparticles) have a higher absorption rate into the skin, and in large quantities pose a health risk to humans.
 However, in the case of zinc oxide and titanium oxide, there is little evidence to support this.

 There are concerns that if inhaled in large doses, nanoparticles in powder form can cause lung damage, prompting the European Safety Agency to disallow products containing nanoparticle zinc oxide and titanium oxide.
 This is why mineral sunscreens cannot be sold as aerosol sprays.